Joelius300/dmath_hslu_scripts/README.md

 ## DMATH Python Scripts HSLU

-Micropython 2014 scripts for DMATH, which work on the TI-Nspire™ CX CAS (1, not 2).
+Micropython 2014 scripts for DMATH, which work on the (black) TI-Nspire™ CX CAS I (not tested on the (red) successor II).

 ### Rename all to .tns